siddharth-basu98/SportyShoes_SpringBootApp/README.md

 ##

-# SPRING BOOT CONCEPTS AND TECHNIQUES USED:
+# SpringBoot concepts and techniques used:

 ### Annotations:
 Various annotations such as @RestController, @Service, @Repository, @Entity, @Autowired, @Configuration etc were used heavily or bean creation and other corresponding purposes.